Kong/kong-plugin-x-custom-jwt/README.md

 1) Install the [Kong Gateway](https://docs.konghq.com/gateway/latest/install/)
 2) Install the `x-custom-jwt` plugin by following the documentation, [here](https://docs.konghq.com/gateway/latest/plugin-development/file-structure/)
 3) Install [http.ie](https://httpie.io/)
-4) Prepare the JWK for getting the Public and Private Keypair
+4) Prepare the RSA JWK for getting the Public and Private Keypair
 - You can use the JWK keypair provided in this repo:
-  - JWKS (JSON Web Key Set) Public Key: `./test-keys/jwks-public.json`
+  - JWKS (JSON Web Key Set) Public Key: `./test-keys/RS256-jwks-public.json`
-  - JWK Private Key: `./test-keys/jwk-private.json`
+  - JWK Private Key: `./test-keys/RS256-jwk-private.json`
 - **Or** create your own JWK keypair: go for instance to the site https://mkjwk.org/ and configure the online tool with following values:
   - key Size: `2048`
   - Key Use: `Signature`